thamwangjun/auto-starcashmoney/README.md

 * You need to install the latest LTS version for NodeJS

 ## Setup

 ☣️ Please make sure to login into a wifi network, because the setup involves a huge download (More than 200 MB)!
 ```sh
 npm i install
 ```

 ## Run

+**Please Login into Starbucks first, you actually need to have starbucks internet first efore this script will work**

 ```sh
 npm start
 ```